onepanelio/core-docs/blog/2020-9-01-ensemble.md

 args = parser.parse_args()
 ```

-To further ensure we have all the dependencies installed, we will create a requirements.txt as follows.
+To further ensure we have all the dependencies installed, we will create a `requirements.txt` file as follows.

 ```python3
 scikit-learn==0.22.2.post1